YuqiTian35/DetectionLimitCode/README.md

 Access to the original data used in the single detection limit study requires approval from the principal investigator of that study, Dr. John Koethe.

-Dr. Shepherd (bryan.shepherd@vanderbilt.edu) is happy to help with data requests for either of these studies.
+Dr. Shepherd (bryan.shepherd@vanderbilt.edu) is happy with data requests for either of these studies.

 ## Multiple Detection Limits